 Here’s a neat tip I found in my notes (loose page from an old community cookbook):

-When accidentally cutting your finger or your hand, cover with a generous amount of ground black pepper.
+When accidentally cutting your finger or hand, cover with a generous amount of ground black pepper.

 Contrary to ones thinking this will not burn, instead it stops the bleeding, is most healing, takes out the soreness also forms a crust over the wound to keep out infection.

 Who knew!
-I did try this on a new little cut I have just to see if this would sting and found that it didn’t at all.
-The cut is a bit deep but it is a day old so the healing process already started before I applied it.
+I did try this on a new little cut I have just to see if it would sting and found that it didn’t at all.
+The slice is somewhat deep but a day old so the healing process already started before I tried it.

-Rinse wound first before applying, this would be a treatment for minor cuts and scrapes only.
+Rinse wound first before applying, suitable treatment for minor gashes and scrapes only.

-I did look around a bit online to see if I could find any info on why this works and although there was some information that pepper can be used for this, I didn’t find any solid answers explaining why it works.
-However I did find this on a discussion page in Wikipedia :
+I did look around online to see if I could glean any more details and although there was some information that pepper can be used, I didn’t discover any solid answers explaining why it works.

 Pepper has some antibacterial properties; the small bits may provide places for platelets to glom onto and quickly begin coagulation, and lastly, probably because it’s easily available in a big kitchen.
 I used to use salt for the same purpose, for the same reason.
 (For small surface scratches / very shallow cuts, nothing deep.
 Stings a bit but not intolerably.)

-- Collect those little packets you get with take-out and stash a few in your wallet, car and first aid kit so you’ll always have some within reach–just in case!
+- Collect those little seasoning packets included in deli bags and stash a few in the car, wallet and first aid kit so you’ll always have some close at hand–just in case!

 If you look in the fridge of anyone in my family, you’ll inevitably find a small plastic tub filled with a few rings of old keys.
 It’s an odd find for sure but we use them to treat nosebleeds.